felipeflorianof/Cadastro-e-Login/README.md

-# Login and Registration
+# Sign Up and Log In Screen

-- it's a screen of login and registration fully connected to a database
+- it's basically a screen of Registration and Login fully connected to a database
 - Made in PHP and the SGBD used was MySQL